Aviation Operations with Commercial Pilot Training BSc (Hons)

 30 credits

 This module provides a foundation in mathematics and science relevant to aviation operations and pilot training.
-It equips students with essential analytical and problem-solving skills to apply mathematical concepts and scientific principles in an aviation context, ensuring a strong basis for future flight training and operational decision-making.
+It gives you essential analytical and problem-solving skills to apply mathematical concepts and scientific principles in an aviation context, ensuring a strong basis for future flight training and operational decision-making.

-The computing component introduces students to Excel for problem-solving, data analysis, graphical representation, and visualisation.
+The computing component introduces you to Excel for problem-solving, data analysis, graphical representation, and visualisation.

 30 credits